zack-bitcoin/amoveo/docs/mission_statement.md

 Without derivatives, we don't know if a politician will make decisions that result in millions of deaths.

+# Derivatives solve the coincidence of wants temporally

+Money only solved coincidence of wants in space.
+Derivatives solves this problem in time, which makes it even easier for people to specialize their careers.

+For example, the fisherman can sell his fish before he has caught them.
+That way, once the fish are ready, he can know exactly who to deliver them to, and they will be as fresh as possible.
+This reduces the risk on the fisherman, so he can focus more on what he is good at and not worry about the markets.
+The fisherman has many more potential customers.
+Instead of only selling to the people who happen to want fish on that particular day, he can also sell to anyone who has an expectation that they will want the fish on that day.

+Derivatives can protect us from risk, so we can specialize in more profitable economic activities which would otherwise be too dangerous.

+another example:
+Derivatives and insurance are the key tool for helping subsistence farmers become cash crop farmers, which is an important economic step to end world poverty.
+Without derivatives, a farmer who doesn't plant subsistence crops risks watching his children die the same year.
+With derivatives, the farmer can grow more profitable cash crops, and his children are not at risk of starvation.
+By communicating the needs of his children, the farmer can use derivatives as insurance to ensure that they will not starve.
+The more valuable cash crops gives the farmer and his family the opportunity to escape poverty.

+This is a tool we need to thrive, and no one should have the power to take it away.

 # Restricting access to derivatives is how the elite maintain control.

-The governments can't resist the allure of restricting access to derivatives and insurance.
+Governments restrict access to derivatives.
 They do this to give themselves and their friends an economic advantage.
 The people with access to derivatives can easily outcompete everyone else economically.
-Almost any business can be significantly improved with access to these financial tools.
+Almost any business can be significantly improved with access to these financial tools, because they allow you to reduce your risks and specialize your career.
-Restricting access to these financial tools is part of how the elite maintain their control.
+Restricting access to derivatives is part of how the elite maintain their control.

 # Amoveo protects humanity

-Amoveo is being built to create a world where everyone has access to these life-sustaining tools: money and derivatives.
+Amoveo is being built to create a world where everyone has access to these life-saving tools.